 Nearby Cylinder, Main Beach gets larger, more powerful waves to swim and surf in.
 It’s also patrolled by lifeguards and is the pick of the two if Cylinder has onshore, choppy winds.
 At 32km long, it’s no surprise it’s the main beach.

 Locals call the 27km strip on the eastern side of Moreton Island "surfside" due to the, ah, waves.
 Bet you never would have guessed that.
 No lifeguards patrol the beaches on Moreton Island and there are often rips on this side to be wary of.

-At just 50m wide, Honeymoon Bay is a secluded beach on the northern tip of the island and is surround by 15m-high rock bluffs.
+At just 50m wide, Honeymoon Bay is a secluded beach on the northern tip of the island and is surrounded by 15m-high rock bluffs.
 Facing east, this beach gets 1-1.5m high waves and is hazardous to swim at due to rips and hidden rocks.
 Best stick to the sand here.